-Prerequisites: OSHA #510 OSHA Standards for the Construction Industry and five years of construction safety experience.
+OSHA-510 OSHA Standards for the Construction Industry completed within the last 7 calendar years and five years of construction safety experience.
 A college degree in occupational safety and health, a Certified Safety Professional (CSP), Certified Industrial Hygienist (CIH) designation may be substituted for two (2) years of experience.

 A completed prerequisite eligibility form and a copy of your OSHA #510 course certificate must be submitted prior to the class start date.
 Prior training experience is recommended before taking this class.
 Students in OSHA #500 must prepare a presentation on an assigned OSHA construction outreach topic and successfully pass a written exam at the end of the course to become an authorized Outreach Trainer.
 It is highly recommended that you bring a laptop to class to work on developing your presentations.

 - Payment by credit card, check or purchase order or call 1-866-936-6742.

 - This class can be taught at your facility.
 Call 1-866-936-6742.